Operation Christmas Child conference participants learn the impact that each gift-filled shoe box can have on children around the world.

 Personally, I feel honoured to have been a part of a project of this magnitude for the past 10 years and my passion for OCC has grown thanks to this conference.
 If you want to know how many children chose to participate in OCC's follow-up discipleship program after receiving a shoebox and how many accepted Christ, ask me.
 It will get you fired up, too!

-Clarise Klassen is managing editor of the Herald Leader and logistics co-ordinator for the Portage la Prairie-area collection centre for Operation Christmas Child.
+Clarise Klassen is managing editor of the Herald Leader and logistics co-ordinator for the Portage la Prairie-area drop-off location for Operation Christmas Child.